Disabling Chat in Teams Accounts

 Assign the meeting policy to users

-You can assign a policy directly to users, either individually or at scale through a batch assignment (if supported for the policy type), or to a group that the users are members of (if supported for the policy type).
+You can assign a policy directly to users, either individually or in a batch (if supported by the policy type), or to a group that the users are members of (if supported by the policy type).

 Changing the policy for a large number of meeting rooms

-GET commands (for example, Get-CsTeamsMeetingPolicy): Returns the policy documents that are available for you to assign in your organization, including the policies created by Microsoft for you to use as well as the custom policies you’ve created.
+GET commands (for example, Get-CsTeamsMeetingPolicy): It returns the policy documents that are available for you to assign in your organisation, including the policies created by Microsoft for you to use as well as the custom policies you have created.

-To find only the custom policies you’ve created in your organization, use -Filter "tag:*".
+To find only the custom policies you have created in your organisation, use -Filter "tag:*".

-NEW commands (for example, New-CsTeamsMeetingPolicy): Creates new policies for your organization to assign to users in your organization.
+NEW commands (for example, New-CsTeamsMeetingPolicy): it creates new policies for your organisation to assign to users in your organisation.
 Not all policies support the creation of custom policies.
-Often this is to ensure that the policies you use in your organization have a supported combination of settings.
+Often this is to ensure that the policies you use in your organisation have a supported combination of settings.

-SET commands (for example, Set-CsTeamsMeetingPolicy): Sets particular values on a given policy.
-Some policies don't have SET commands available, or they contain parameters that can't be customized in the policy.
-The PowerShell descriptions tell you which parameters can't be customized.
+SET commands (for example, Set-CsTeamsMeetingPolicy): it sets particular values on a given policy.
+Some policies don't have SET commands available, or they contain parameters that can't be customised in the policy.
+The PowerShell descriptions tell you which parameters can't be customised.

-To edit the policy that will by default be assigned to users in your organization who do not have a custom policy assigned, run Set-Cs<PolicyName> -Identity Global.
+To edit the policy that will be assigned to users in your organisation who do not have a custom policy assigned by default, you need to run Set-Cs<PolicyName> -Identity Global.

-REMOVE commands (for example, Remove-CsTeamsMeetingPolicy): Deletes a custom policy that has been created in your tenant.
-If you delete a custom policy that has been assigned to at least one user in your organization, that user will fall back to the global policy.
+REMOVE commands (for example, Remove-CsTeamsMeetingPolicy): it deletes a custom policy that has been created in your tenant.
+If you delete a custom policy that has been assigned to at least one user in your organisation, that user will fall back to the global policy.

-You can’t actually remove the global policy in your organization, but if you want to reset the global policy in your organization to the Microsoft-provided default settings, run Remove-Cs<PolicyName> -Identity Global.
+Note: You can’t actually remove the global policy in your organisation, but if you want to reset the global policy in your organisation to the Microsoft-provided default settings, run Remove-Cs<PolicyName> -Identity Global.

-GRANT command (for example, Grant-CsTeamsMeetingPolicy): Assigns a policy to a particular user.
+GRANT command (for example, Grant-CsTeamsMeetingPolicy): it assigns a policy to a particular user.

-To remove a custom policy assignment and make the user fall back to the default policy in your organization, run Grant-Cs<PolicyName> -Identity <User Identity> -PolicyName $null.
+To remove a custom policy assignment and make the user fall back to the default policy in your organisation, run Grant-Cs<PolicyName> -Identity <User Identity> -PolicyName $null.